3loop/loop-decoder/apps/docs/src/content/docs/reference/data-store.md

 - `InMemoryAbiStore` - caches the resolved abi in-memory
 - `InMemoryContractMetaStore` - caches the resolved contract metadata in-memory

+You will most likely use these stores for testing and development purposes.
+A persistent store will significantly improve the performance of the decoder over time.

-2. Sqlite store - located at `@3loop/transaction-decoder/sql`
+1. Sqlite store - located at `@3loop/transaction-decoder/sql`

 - `SqlAbiStore` - caches the resolved abi in any sql database supported by `@effect/sql`
 - `SqlContractMetaStore` - caches the resolved contract metadata in any sql database supported by `@effect/sql`